RichShumaker/ContactJuggling/README.md

 ContactJuggling
 ===============

+This Git Respository is to help expand Contact Juggling.
+The repository includes the Main TiddlyWiki's for ContactJugglingDotCom

-the inContactJugglingDotCom is 4 sites in one.
+ContactJugglingDotCom is 4 sites in one.
 It uses TiddlyWiki as the underlying technology.
 TiddlyWiki is a self contained Wiki so each of the 4 pages is it's own world(HTML Page).
 The 4 pages are